pjhg14/Phase-2-rr-location-frontend/README.md

 * "Suggestions" are automatically added to database
 * Light/Dark mode button freezes on "Dark" sometimes
 * Light/Dark mode does not persist on reload

-## Presentation branch:
-State of this app when it was initially presented